Plasmacytoma

 Plasmacytoma is a plasma cell dyscrasia in which a plasma cell tumour grows within soft tissue or within the axial skeleton.

 The International Myeloma Working Group lists three types: solitary plasmacytoma of bone (SPB); extramedullary plasmacytoma (EP), and multiple plasmacytomas that are either primary or recurrent.
 The most common of these is SPB, accounting for 3–5% of all plasma cell malignancies.
 SPBs occur as lytic lesions within the axial skeleton and extramedullary plasmacytomas most often occur in the upper respiratory tract (85%), but can occur in any soft tissue.
 Approximately half of all cases produce paraproteinemia.
 SPBs and extramedullary plasmacytomas are mostly treated with radiotherapy, but surgery is used in some cases of extramedullary plasmacytoma.
 The skeletal forms frequently progress to multiple myeloma over the course of 2–4 years.

 Due to their cellular similarity, plasmacytomas have to be differentiated from multiple myeloma.
 For SPB and extramedullary plasmacytoma the distinction is the presence of only one lesion (either in bone or soft tissue), normal bone marrow (<5% plasma cells), normal skeletal survey, absent or low paraprotein and no end organ damage.

+Pathophysiology

+While the cause is generally unknown, potential triggers for extramedullary plasmacytoma (EMP) include chronic stimulation, inhalation of chemicals, viral infections and irradiation.
+Interleukin-6 (IL-6) is considered as the principal growth factor.
+Cytogenetic abnormalities include loss of chromosome 13, 1p and 14q and gains in 19, 1q and 9q.
+Inflammation or trauma increases the expression of stromal cell-derived factor 1(SDF-1), which attracts plasma cells expressing CXCR-4 chemokine receptors to those sites.
+Which leads to proliferation of plasma cells and finally tumor formation.

 Signs and symptoms

 For SPB the most common presenting symptom is that of pain in the affected bone.
 Back pain and other consequences of the bone lesion may occur such as spinal cord compression or pathological fracture.
 Around 85% of extramedullary plasmacytoma presents within the upper respiratory tract mucosa, causing possible symptoms such as epistaxis, rhinorrhoea and nasal obstruction.
 In some tissues it may be found as a palpable mass.
+Tumor at skull base having presenting symptoms of headache, diplopia (double vision), strabismus, otalgia (ear pain) and dizziness.
+Rare gastrointestinal involvement may present with epigastric pain, bleeding, loss of appetite and rare mesenteric involvement.
+Hoarseness of voice and airway obstruction suggest laryngeal involvement.